vanmars/merch-site/README.md

 ## Known Bugs

-_There are no known bugs at this time._
+_There are no known bugs at this time.
+But the following items could be improved:_

+* Add styling
+* Include form checks so that users can't enter non-numbers or negative numbers for product quantities.

 ## Support and Contact Details